Kayli/logspub/os/os.md

     - and you want to allow access from machine A to machine B
   - run the following command, to add your public key to authorized_keys on a server machine
     > ssh-copy-id -i ~/.ssh/id_ed25519.pub username@ipaddress

+## popular executable library formats

+- pe: on microsoft windows
+- elf: on linux and most other versions of unix
+- mach-o: on macos and ios
+- mz: on dos

+- fat binary (or multiarchitecture binary)
+  - is a computer executable program or library which has been expanded (or "fattened") with code native to multiple instruction sets which can consequently be run on multiple processor types

 ## references